Tuesday, 3 June 2014

 New Born State:--

-• The thread enters the new born state as soon as it is created.
-The thread is created using the new operator.
+• A thread enters the New (Newborn) state as soon as it is created using the new operator.

 Ready to run mode (Runnable Mode):--